Kristin Aaron: Leadership Coaching

 vulnerability (or wlnerability or mlnerability 🙂 )

 I started to chuckle.
-The rough edges of the rock took my normally neat handwriting and made it far from perfect.
-It looked amateur-esque like someone struggling to find their way.
+The rough edges of the rock took my normally neat handwriting and made it look amateur-esque like someone struggling to find their way.
 Just looking at it made me feel uncomfortable.
 Somewhat embarrassed.
 A bit exposed.

 As Brene’ Brown shares in her Ted Talk ‘The Power of Vulnerability’, people who connect most deeply with others do so as a result of authenticity.
 They “let go of who they should be for who they are.”
 They “believe what makes them vulnerable makes them beautiful”.

-Think of all the friends and people in your life you feel closest to.
+Think of all the friends and people in your life who are your closest friends.
 People who touched your heart in profound ways.
 The friends you want to grab coffee with and share the really-reallys of life.

 Did little Miss Perfect come to mind?
-More likely you thought of your friend telling a story about how she lost it with her husband and kids or the friend who laughed as she shared one of her most embarrassing moments like when she fell down the escalator at work face first (…more on this story in a future blog entry).
+More likely you thought of your friend telling a story about how she lost it with her husband and kids or the friend who laughed as she shared one of her most embarrassing moments when she fell down the escalator at work face first (…that may or may not have been yours truly).

 We connect deepest with people who aren’t afraid to open up as the relationship progresses.
-People who share their real struggles and events that have deeply impacted them.
+People who share their real struggles and events which deeply impacted them.

-So get ready to unlock a new level of strength and connection through vulnerability.
-Who is that friend you can open up more with?
-What is that crazy, embarrassing story you can share to help someone else know they aren’t alone?
+Get ready to unlock a new level of strength and connection through vulnerability.
+Who is that friend where you can share your true colors?
+What is that crazy, embarrassing story someone else needs to hear to know they aren’t alone?

 Risk being vulnerable.